LeTanque/lambda-notes-bw-be/README.md

 ## Extra Features:

-- [ ] Re-factor your code to include redux for your state-management
+- [ X ] Re-factor your code to include redux for your state-management
 - [ ] Search functionality
 - [ ] Markdown support in notes
 - [ ] Sorting options in the list view